Qian Cao

 At Columbia and through projects led by NYU faculty, Qian had the opportunity to teach a range of classes, including Contemporary Civilization (CC), Ethics, History of Philosophy I, Classical Chinese Philosophy, and Introduction to Philosophy.

-Qian holds a Ph.D. in Philosophy from Columbia University and a B.A. in Philosophy from NYU.
+Qian holds a PhD in Philosophy from Columbia University and a BA in Philosophy from NYU.

 Taylor Pincin